 Upon returning from a family vacation at the end of May, 2015, I was catching up with my website email.
 In the emails, I found a curious invitation from a church leader in Kenya–to speak at their April, 2016, Pastors and Church Leaders Conference on the topic of: Biblical Gender Equality.

-Over the next number of months, I was getting to know Chris Lusweti, the pastor/overseer of a group of churches with their home base in Eldoret.
+Over the next number of months, I was getting to know this pastor/overseer of a group of churches with their home base in Eldoret.
 I also received confirmation from a number of American church leaders who had been there to speak at various pastors conferences over the years on timely Christian leadership topics.
-One pastor from California, who had spoken there about four times, had various articles and podcasts on his website of his time there along with an interview with Bishop Chris.
-These clips gave me images of what I might expect.

 I felt that this church leader was certainly progressive in wanting someone to speak on the topic of Biblical Gender Equality in his country–since Africa has been patriarchal for eons.
 The Holy Spirit has been moving in so many places to give people their own answers on this topic.
 The Lord was also at work here among this particular network of church leaders and they were willing to have a Canadian come and expound on this vital biblical topic.

 So the drama of verifying that this was a Holy Spirit ‘Go’ was part of the intrigue of this international request.

 Beginning in January, 2016, and for the next three months, I continued to research this topic indepth.
 I borrowed insights from a number of scholars and authors on this topic and compiled the needed information into a tapestry of words to clearly convey what needed to be covered in this four day conference—which would be interpreted from English to Swahili.